 - Tofu and tempeh are high protein foods made from soybeans.
 Tofu is a good source of lysine, an essential amino acid.
 Soy activates cancer-fighting genes.

-- Flax oil or freshly ground flax seed (raw, never heated; keep flax oil refrigerated) is very high in essential omega-3 fatty acids.
+Flax oil or freshly ground flax seed (raw, never heated; keep flax oil refrigerated) is very high in essential omega-3 fatty acids.
+You can grind flax seeds in a coffee grinder.
+However, the omega-3 fatty acids in flax are less available to our bodies than the longer chain omega-3 fatty acids, called EPA and DHA.

 - Nutritional yeast (such as Red Star or Milwaukee Food Yeast) is a good source of B-vitamins and chromium.

 - Turmeric (Indian spice) contains curcumin, which has antioxidant and antiinflammatory activities.
 It seems to be helpful for inflamed joints and tendons, such as arthritis and carpal tunnel syndrome.
 Turmeric also appears to help fight off colon cancer and prevent Alzheimer's dementia.
 Turmeric absorption and utilization is enhanced by eating it with oily foods, and by combining with a small amount of black pepper in the same meal.
 [Shoba]

 - Black pepper contains piperine, which increases the gastrointestinal assimilation of other supplements and drugs [Shoba].
 It is also an antineoplastic agent [MeSH].

 - Vinegar with a meal helps to slow the conversion of starches into simple sugars.
 This can reduce the spike in blood sugar and insulin after eating starches.
 Cinnamon with a meal is also helpful in regulating blood sugar levels.

 Foods and Drugs to Avoid

 - MSG or Monosodium glutamate may be neurotoxic for some people, especially infants.